sophgo/tpu-mlir/docs/quick_start/source_en/07_quantization.rst

    $ run_qtable yolov3_tiny.mlir \
        --dataset ../COCO2017 \
        --calibration_table yolov3_cali_table \
-       --min_layer_cos 0.999 \ #If the default 0.99 is used here, the program detects that the original int8 model already meets the cos of 0.99 and simply stops searching
+       --min_layer_cos 0.999 \
        --expected_cos 0.9999 \
        --processor bm1684x \
        -o yolov3_qtable

+If the default 0.99 is used in ``--min_layer_cos``, the program detects that the original int8 model already meets the cos of 0.99 and simply stops searching.
 The final output after execution is printed as follows:

 .. code-block:: shell